 Over the years, I have seen many cats whose owners were worried about their noses.
 One of the more common concerns that leads cat owners to seek veterinary attention for their pets is a dry nose.
 Most people generally believe that cats’ noses should be cool and moist at all times.
 And, indeed, most cats do have cool, moist noses.
 A dry cat nose might occur if a kitty is dehydrated or suffering from a fever — or a dry cat nose might not be problematic at all.

 So, although there is a loose correlation between a cool, moist nose and good health, some perfectly healthy cats have warm, dry noses.
 And although a dry cat nose may be correlated with fever or dehydration, the nose is not the best way to assess for these things.
 There is only one accurate way to test for fever: taking a rectal temperature.
 (Ear thermometers exist for cats, but sadly in my experience they are not reliably accurate.)
-The best ways to test for dehydration are to assess skin turgor (elasticity) and to assess the thickness of the saliva in the mouth.
+The best ways to test for a dehydrated cat are to assess skin turgor (elasticity) and to assess the thickness of the saliva in the mouth.
 Both of these ways of assessing hydration are subjective, and a great deal of experience with hundreds or thousands of cats is necessary to become proficient.

 If your cat’s nose has always been warm and dry, it’s very unlikely that there’s anything to worry about.
 If your cat’s nose is usually cool and moist, and then suddenly becomes warm and dry, your cat may have a fever or be dehydrated (or both — fever almost invariably leads to dehydration in cats).
 Or not.
 Sometimes the nature of cats’ nasal secretions varies, fluctuates, or changes permanently over time.

 If you are worried about your cat’s dry nose, the safest thing is to have a vet check him.
 However, you can take his temperature at home (normal feline temperature is 100.0 to 102.5 degrees Fahrenheit).
 And if you know what you’re doing, you can properly assess him for dehydration using other methods.